ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 ### Why We Need WebCodecs

 But why we need *WebCodecs*?
-Because, in short, there is no way to access and process the media data **efficently**.
-Some video conferencing sites, like [*Zoom*][zoom-hack], create their own media encoders and decoders in *C* and then compile them into [*WebAssembly*][wasm] to achieve the low-latency media processing.
+In short, because there is no way to access and process the media data **efficently**.
+Some video conferencing sites, like [*Zoom*][zoom-hack], create their own media encoders and decoders in *C* and then pack them into [*WebAssembly*][wasm] to achieve the low-latency processing.
 However, this makes users waste their bandwidth to download the media encoders and decoders that are actually duplicate in the browser, just because those websites has no access to them.
 That's why *WebCodecs* is a better solution.

 ## Demo

+Now, you have a rough idea about *WebCodecs*.
+Let's see the demo.

 The video here shows how `VideoDecoder` decode the `EncodedVideoChunk`s into `VideoFrame`s, and how we can process the `VideoFrame`s before painting them to the screen.
-In the video, we will change their colors.
-Let's see the demo.
+Let's play the video below.

 [![webcodecs-demo](https://img.youtube.com/vi/sfJ1qc2d_ec/0.jpg)](https://www.youtube.com/watch?v=sfJ1qc2d_ec)

-The video processing in the demo is very basic, which you can find in the textbook.
+The video processing in the demo is very basic.
+You can find the color changing alrogithms in the textbook.
 But you can do more complicated processing like cartoon filter.
-Next, I am going to talk more about the video processing.

 ## Future of Media Processing

 ### Future of Video Processing

+Next, I am going to talk more about the video processing.

 ![video-processing][video-processing]

 In the future, *WebCodecs* will be the central part linking lots of interfaces, for media processing.

-The video processing in the demo can be more efficient and more magical once we build the bridges from *WebCodecs* to *WebGL* and *WebGPU*, then the processing can be accelerated by the graphics card, and processed all inside GPUs.
-That can boost the performance since there is no need to copy the data from GPU to CPU to process the images.
+The video processing in the demo can be more efficient and more magical once we integrate *WebCodecs* with *WebGL* and *WebGPU*, then the processing can be accelerated by the graphics card, and processed all inside GPUs, which means no copies are needed for moving data from GPU to CPU to process the images.

 On the other hand, *WebCodecs* has a sibling spec in *WebRTC* that can stream `VideoFrame`s from your camera.
 So Firefox will be able to hide your video background before sending the video over the internet for better privacy.